 Theatre at Saint Francis University creates a unique avenue for students and area residents to come together as they learn and grow in their theatrical abilities.
 S.T.A.R.
 (Students Teachers Area Residents) Productions stages at least one show each semester.
-The theatre program has a 45 year history at the University under the careful guidance of Kenny and Bonnie Resinski who have taught thousands of proud SFU Theatre Alumni to grow as artists and individuals.
+The theatre program has a 50 year history at the University and thousands of proud SFU Theatre Alumni.

 The World Drumming Ensemble is a performance group made up of students, faculty, staff and members of the local community.
 Our repertory includes traditional drumming music from all over the globe.
 The ensemble was designed to create opportunities for each member to learn, express, perform and, most of all, enjoy playing music.
 Unlike most university performing groups, we have no prerequisites or auditions — all you need is a willingness to learn.
 The World Drumming Ensemble prides itself on providing interactive, multi-cultural benefit concerts that support music programming in schools K through 12 throughout the region.

 The SFU Singers organization is open to any Saint Francis University student, and sometimes includes members of the faculty or staff, or individuals from the surrounding communities.
 Our singers usually perform one concert each semester, occasionally in conjunction with a local church choir.
 Although SFU Singers is not an audition group, more advanced vocalists have opportunities to perform solos or small-ensemble numbers from time to time.
 Most semesters, the Womenʼs Select Ensemble prepares several numbers for performance.

 The Arts in the Mountains Summer Music and Arts Festival is a rejuvenating four days of music workshops, master classes, impromptu jam sessions, and energizing concerts on the pristine mountain campus of Saint Francis University.